 Music Festivals are in a Pinch.

-They ran in 2019, closed for the pandemic in 2020 and 2021, and haven't had a few steady seasons back to be able to rebuild.
+Rising supply chain costs combined with tougher supply chain terms is putting pressure on otherwise successful and popular independent festivals.
 Some temporary support from the UK Govt - lowering VAT down from 20% to 5% on ticket sales for the next three years - would give them the space they need to recover and rebuild.

 One in six festivals did not make it through the pandemic.